iberdinsky-skilld/sdc-addon/README.md

 ## Overview

 This Storybook addon makes it easy to integrate Drupal Single Directory Components (SDC) into Storybook using YAML configurations and Twig templates.
 It dynamically loads components, allowing you to quickly create and manage stories with minimal configuration.

+**It is still regular Storybook** but now with the added option to import and manage Drupal Single Directory Components (SDC).

+## Storybook Example Live

+You can view a [live example of the SDC Addon in Storybook](https://iberdinsky-skilld.github.io/sdc-addon), hosted on GitHub Pages, showcasing components in the `/components` directory of that repository.

 ## Why Choose SDC Storybook Over Alternatives?